 This lovely beach is secluded and found at the bottom of a winding mountain road.
 The water conditions are more appropriate for surfing than for swimming, while the sandy coast is perfect for relaxing and sunbathing.
 But its biggest claim to fame is the historic ruins thought to have been the hideout of Puerto Rican pirate Roberto Cofresí, who terrorized the West Indies in the 1800s.

 To really live the pirate experience go for 18 holes of mini-golf decorated with skeletons, treasure chests, pirate ships, and, of course, pirates at La Guarida del Pirata (which translates into The Pirate's Lair).
 Every week, the mini-golf course also features live music or DJs playing everything from acoustic rock, salsa, and old-school reggaetón.

 Piratas de Quebradillas

 Puerto Rico has a national basketball league called Baloncesto Superior Nacional (BSN, in Spanish) and one of the most famous teams in the league are the six-time national champions, the Pirates of Quebradillas.
-If you enjoy basketball and happen to visit the island during the league's regular season (March through June) come catch a game at the Raymond Dalmau Coliseum.
+If you enjoy basketball and happen to visit the Island during the league's regular-season (March through June), come to catch a game at the Raymond Dalmau Coliseum.